the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Split Up Components

-You have one large App component now.
-It keeps growing and can become confusing eventually.
-You can start to split it up into chunks of smaller components.

-Let's start to use a component for the search input and a component for the list of items.
+You now have one large App component, that keeps growing and can eventually become confusing.
+Let's start to split it up into chunks of smaller components, creating separate components for the search input and for the list of items.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~